altizure/dev-docs/en/api-reconstruction.md

 ```

 ### 4. Check project status
 Once a reconstruction task is created.
-You could get its task state and other info within the Project type via the top level query: project.
+You could get its task state and other info within the Project type via the top level query: `project`.

 ---